In the world of wet shaving there is one topic that everyone enjoys, argues over, debates, and critiques - and that is shaving soaps.

 You can use a regular soap to shave with but it won't be as close or clean as a specially designed shaving soap.

 That brings us to the end of this shaving soap guide - I hope you have gained some knowledge that will help with your wet shaving going forward.
+Don't forget to wash off any shaving soap from your brush to keep it clean!

 If you have any questions or concerns then please leave a comment below - I love to interact with our customers and readers.